mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 #### What will be covered

-In this chapter we will cover:
- * Installing Merb, DataMapper and Rspec
+ * Installing Merb, DataMapper and RSpec
  * Creating a temporary test app
- * The basic directory structure for the framwork
+ * The basic directory structure for the framework

 ### The Easy Way